Suspicious athletes led to coaching great Salazar’s downfall

 The arbitrators said there were “numerous other examples of this type of ‘medical’ direction in the record of this case.”
 The directions involved calcium supplements, anti-inflammatories, sleep medication and the consistent pushing of thyroid medicine that is often used to increase metabolism and control weight.

-It led Goucher to comment that she “was very concerned (about Dr. Brown’s role with the NOP) because everybody on the team had hypothyroidism.”
+It led Goucher to comment that she “was very concerned (about Dr. Brown’s role with the NOP) because everybody on the team had hypothyroidism,” according to the report.

 Though Salazar has been expelled from the world championships, this almost certainly doesn’t mark the end for him.
 The Cuban-born runner was a college star at Oregon, then went onto win four major marathon titles in New York and Boston from 1980-82.
 He founded the NOP in 2001.
 When stories about the case first emerged, he wrote an extensive defense of his method, one that also derided USADA for its aggressive investigation.